Sim4n6/plasoWiki/Getting-started.md

 **Note that the codelabs currently reflect plaso 1.2 and we are working on updating them to reflect plaso 1.3**

-And we recommend joining the development mailing list: [log2timeline-dev](https://groups.google.com/forum/#!forum/log2timeline-dev)
+Last but not least we also recommend joining the development mailing list: [log2timeline-dev](https://groups.google.com/forum/#!forum/log2timeline-dev)